smmckay/quex-mirror/doc/source/01-basic-concepts/input.rst

 Input
 =====

-This section describes the process of input provision.
-A well-rounded input procedure must cope with input from any source and through any interaction scenarios.
-Also, different incoming encodings must be treated seamlessly.
-To achieve that a two-step loading process is implemented as shown in Figure :ref:`fig:byte-lexatom-buffer`.
-The two steps are
+Input data may be provided in a variety of different ways.
+First, data may be delivered through different file handling interfaces, through network or any other customized protocol.
+Second, the translation of bytes into lexatoms may vary dependent on the state machine engine's internal encoding and the prefixed decoders.
+Accordingly, the load process has been designed to happen in two steps as shown in :ref:`fig:byte-lexatom-buffer` implemented by a ``ByteLoader`` and a ``LexatomLoader``:

     #.
-Loading raw bytes from whatsoever source.
+ByteLoader: Loading raw bytes from some raw byte source.

+    #.
+LexatomLoader: Loading lexatoms derived from raw bytes.

     TODO: Mention the 'ByteLoader_Memory'
     TODO: callbacks 'on_overflow', 'on_content_change'
           that can load sequentially from memory.

-    #.
-Filling the engine's buffer with lexatoms.

-The 'outside world' may provide data in a variety of different ways.
 The raw byte source may be the Standard C or C++ file handling interface, or that of POSIX, RTOS, or any other customized interface.
-A 'byte loader' implements an common API through which any outside data is communicated.
+A ``ByteLoader`` implements a common API through which any outside data is communicated.
 The byte loader produces a byte stream.
-The byte loader performs stream navigation (tell&seek) on byte level.
+It  performs stream navigation (tell and seek) on byte level.
 The lexer's buffer, though, requires lexatoms.

-The buffer's cells to store lexatoms have a specific size (8bit, 16bit, 32bit, ...), a specific type (``uint8_t``, ``uint16_t``, ...), and they follow a specific encoding (ASCII, UTF8, UTF16, ...).
-It is the task of the lexatom loader to transform the incoming byte stream into an lexatom stream.
+It is the task of the lexatom loader to transform the ``ByteLoader``-s byte stream into an lexatom stream.
 The lexatom loader performs stream navigation on lexatom level.
 The lexatoms are finally stored in a dedicated chunk of memory: the buffer.
-Its content is accessed iterating through it with a pointer and providing lexatoms by dereferencing the pointer.
+A 'lexatom pointer' points to the current lexatom to be treated.
+For the sake of efficiency, the cells of the buffer all need to be of the same size.
+Only then, subsequent lexatoms can be accessed quickly by adding a constant to the lexatom pointer.

 .. _fig:byte-lexatom-buffer: